justinchiu/sentclass2/README.md

 saliency whil $$b_t$$ is used to indicate sentiment.
 Tricky LSTM!
 * Next step: Constrain the parameterization of $$\phi(b_t)$$ further.
 Use BLSTM to choose which word to attend to.
 Negation will be a function of the attended word's embedding only.
+* Constraint worked, but model is weak and no sign of capturing negation.